fralalonde/dipstick/HANDBOOK.md

 # Background
 Dipstick is a structured metrics library that allows to combine, select from, and switch between multiple metrics backends.
-Because counters, timers and gauges declared in the code are not tied to a specific implementation.

-This has multiple benefits:
+Counters, timers and gauges declared in the code are not tied to a specific implementation.
+This has multiple benefits.

-- simplified instrumentation
+## Simplified instrumentation
-- flexible compile-time or runtime configuration
+For example, a single Counter instrument can be used to send metrics to the log and to a network aggregator.
+This prevents duplication of instrumentation which in turn prevents errors.

+## Flexible configuration
+Let's say we had an application defining a "fixed" metrics stack on initialization.
+We could upgrade to a configuration file defined metrics stack without altering the instruments in every module.
+Or we could make the configuration hot-reloadable, suddenly using different output formats.

-- easier metrics testing
+## Easier metrics testing
 For example, using a compile-time feature switch, metrics could be collected directly to hash map at test time but be sent over the network and written to a file at runtime, as described by external configuration.

-Because of its Rust nature, performance, safety and ergonomy are also prime concerns.

 # API Overview